Application Modernization Strategy: The Complete Guide

 Improved agility, flexibility, and scalability

-Modern applications with microservices architecture and DevOps for cloud environments bring greater agility, flexibility, and scalability to the table.
-They enable developers to quickly, frequently, and securely make changes to the apps as per user requirements and changing market needs.
+Modern applications with microservices architecture and DevOps practices in cloud environments bring greater agility, flexibility, and scalability.
+They enable developers to quickly, frequently, and securely make changes to apps in response to user requirements and evolving market needs.

 Increased productivity